Unit-X/srt_to_udp_server/README.md

 Acts as a SRT server and bridges incomming SRT data to UDP

-The benefit of this program compared to the built in SRT conversion is that you can start
+The benefit of this program compared to the built in SRT conversion is that you can process multiple flows from one instance.
+This solution also got a rest interface making it simpler to integrate and monitor in cloud environments.

 **Current auto build status:**